What is a conversational search engine? Examples and how it works

 Best AI Search Engines in 2026: I Tested All 15

-I spent a month using 15 AI search engines โ Perplexity, ChatGPT, Gemini, Claude, Grok and more.
-Here's an honest, tested ranking of which one to use, what each does best, and which actually cite their sources.
+I tested 15 AI search engines for a month โ Perplexity, ChatGPT, Gemini, Claude, Grok and more.
+An honest ranking of which to use and what each does best.

 Answer Engine Optimization (AEO) means getting AI assistants to recommend your brand.
 Learn what AEO is, why it matters more than SEO, and how to start.

-AEO vs SEO: AI assistants and search engines use different signals.
-See a plain comparison and a 30-day migration plan for your team.
+AEO vs SEO in 2026: AI answers and search engines reward different signals.
+The data, a plain comparison, and a 30-day migration plan your SEO team can run.

 Free AEO tools